mimiquate/tower/README.md

 #### 2. Ease of switching services

-You can switch from Error Tracking service provider without making any changes to your application error capturing configuration or expect any change or regression with respect with capturing behvaior.
+You can switch from Error Tracking service provider without making any changes to your application error capturing configuration or expect any change or regression with respect with capturing behavior.

-You switch the reporter package, but tower still part of your application, and all the configuration specific to tower and error captruing tactics is still valid and unchanged.
+You switch the reporter package, but tower still part of your application, and all the configuration specific to tower and error capturing tactics is still valid and unchanged.

 #### 3. Response to changes in Elixir and BEAM